Is Buy to Let Worth It? Is it Still a Good Investment?

 Is Buying-to-Let Still a Good Investment?

-While there are some drawbacks and many responsibilities that come with being a landlord, there are ways to help make your investment as profitable as possible from the offset, which makes buy-to-let still a good investment.
+While some drawbacks and many responsibilities come with being a landlord, there are ways to help make your investment as profitable as possible from the offset, which makes buy-to-let still a good investment.

 One thing to consider is the rental income and property type.
-Landlords may have a property that is single let – one that they rent out to one person or family.
-However, a HMO – House of Multiple Occupation – is a property that you rent out to more than one tenant, each with their own contract, such as in a shared student accommodation.
+Landlords may have a single-let property that they rent out to one person or family.
+However, an HMO – House of Multiple Occupations – is a property that you rent out to more than one tenant, each with its own contract, such as in a shared student accommodation.

-While single let is more straightforward to manage, a HMO will generally bring in higher monthly rent.
-The monthly income tax on HMO rental income will be higher, but generally landlords will make more money.
-However if the market changes or the property isn’t purchased in the right area, HMOs can be harder to fill.
+While a single let is more straightforward to manage, an HMO will generally bring in higher monthly rent.
+The monthly income tax on HMO rental income will be higher, but generally, landlords will make more money.
+However, HMOs can be harder to fill if the market changes or the property isn’t purchased in the right area.
 It’s important that landlords weigh up the pros and cons and decide which type of property is right for them.

 Can You Get Rich from Buy-to-Let?